-A5: This sliver of land was offered to the city to establish a desired ROW width of 66 feet, measured from approximate centre line of the existing road.
-Ultimately we expect that this decision is to be made by the CoK.
-Q6: The width of the proposed land for the City to provide to the development located on the west side of Nash Street should be better determined as there is City sewer and water mains that are located on the west side of Nash Street and adequate distance between the east wall of the building and the sewer and water should be maintained so as any future excavation on the sewer and water will not affect the proposed building.
-A6: This concern was brought to our attention in the first meeting we had with the CoK.
-Please advise what that distance is and we will accommodate in the next step of the design process. - January 24, 2019 Roads Department Roads Division has no concerns with the Application. - January 25, 2019 Building Department From a Building Code perspective there is no comment at this time.
-Other comments include; Is the parking along Hwy 17 E feasible?
+the CoK. he by Q6: The width of the proposed land for the City to provide to the development located on the west side of Nash Street should be be determined as there is City sewer and water mains that are located the west side of Nash Street and adequate distance between the e wall of the building and the sewer and water should be maintained any future excavation on the sewer and water will not affect the proposed building. d on ast A6: This concern was brought to our attention in the first meeting had with the CoK.
+Please advise what that distance is and we will accommodate in the next step of the design process. we - January 24, 2019 RoadsRoads Division has no concerns with the Application.Department- January 25, 2019 Building From a Building Code perspective there is no comment at this time а.
+Department Other comments include; - Is the parking along Hwy 17 E feasible?
 Ref. plan page 2 - for the purpose of lot coverage are the 3 properties treated as 1 or 3 separate?
-Are there conceptual drawing available for the HWY 17 and Nash St Elevations?
-15 M of exposed wall face! - January 25, 2019 Kenora Fire I have no issues with the rezoning and adjustment to the set back.
-In review of the written description of the building, the topography of the site and the terraced design.
-The architect must take into account the Section 3.2.5.6 Fire Dept Access Design of the 2012 Building Code.
-Specifically the maximum gradient change of 1:12.5 over at least 15 metres to prevent larger trucks from dragging its rear end or mid-section.
-This will all be dependent on the final building location.
-There are two hydrants in this location one located on the north portion of the property, with poor access, on Nash Street.
-It is recommended that a turnaround be constructed in this area to accommodate fire apparatus.
-If Nash Street exceeds 90 metres a turnaround it will have to be constructed. - February 22, 2019 Water and Waste Water Department Water/wastewater division has no issues other than an existing nearby sewage pumping station at the intersection of Nash Drive and Lakeview Drive on the west.
-Though we have no odor issues with this station, it's our duty to make Developer aware on its location.
+Nash - Are there conceptual drawing available for the HWY 17 and St Elevations?
+15 M of exposed wall face!
+Nash - January 25, 2019 Kenora Fire I have no issues with the rezoning and adjustment to the set back review of the written description of the building, the topography of site and the terraced design.
+The architect must take into account Section 3.2.5.6 Fire Dept Access Design of the 2012 Building Code.
+Specifically the maximum gradient change of 1:12.5 over a least 15 metres to prevent larger trucks from dragging its rear end mid-section.
+This will all be dependent on the final building loca f the t the at d or There are two hydrants in this location one located on the north po of the property, with poor access, on Nash Street.
+It is recomment that a turnaround be constructed in this area to accommodate fire apparatus.
+If Nash Street exceeds 90 metres a turnaround it will to be constructed. - February 22, 2019 ded e Water and Water/wastewater division has no issues other than an existing ne Waste Watersewage pumping station at the intersection of Nash Drive and LakDepartmentDrive on the west.
+Though we have no odor issues with this statio Contract Contraction Contract States of the our duty to make Developer aware on its location.
+11, IL S